The Gay India Grand Tour

 New Delhi.
 This is an easy day of jet lag-friendly sightseeing concentrating on the principal monuments of New Delhi.
 You visit the impressive India Gate with its eternal flame, the Presidential Palace and Parliament House, then stop to visit Qtab Minar, a 200-foot high minaret.
-You will also visit Humayuns Tomb, the first of the great Moghul tomb complex.
+You will also visit Humayuns Tomb, the first of the great Mughal tomb complex.
 Later, spend some time at the sprawling Chandni Chawk market, the perfect place to pick up a new sari.

 Day Three: Unravel Old Delhi

 Old Delhi.
 Today's program focuses on Old Delhi.
 Begin with the Red Fort, built by Emperor Shah Jehan (who also commissioned the Taj Mahal) between 1636 & 1658.
-Later, visit the Moghul Gardens, the Digamber Jain Temple which houses a hospital for birds, and the enormous Jama Masjid Mosque, built by Shah Jehan in 1630.
+Later, visit the Mughal Gardens, the Digamber Jain Temple which houses a hospital for birds, and the enormous Jama Masjid Mosque, built by Shah Jehan in 1630.

 Day Four: Journey to Rajasthan